Narmatha-T/Gradient-Descent-Visualization/README.md

 ## Gradient Descent Visualization
-Training dynamics visualization with full-batch GD, SGD, AdaGrad, RMSprop, Momentum, and Adam.
+Simple scripts to visualize the training dynamics with full-batch GD, SGD, AdaGrad, RMSprop, Momentum, and Adam.
 Other classical optimizers such as AdaDelta can be self-defined, placed and compared together.

 #### Comparison: Full-Batch GD, AdaGrad, RMSprop, Momentum, and Adam